 Skip to Main Content

-5 Types of Residential Sump Pump Systems
+5 Popular Types of Sump Pump Systems

 1. Submersible Sump Pump

 This type goes right into the sump pit and operates underwater.
 It’s enclosed in a watertight casing and has a sensor that detects when water rises to a critical level in the sump pit.
-An impeller ejects excess water out of the sump basin via an attached drainage pipe.
+An impeller ejects excess water from the sump basin via an attached drainage pipe.
 Water is then directed out of your home into a drainage area.

 One distinct advantage of submersible pumps over non-submersible types is that they use direct pressure via a pipe, which is a more effective method than suction.
 This enables them to move water over a great distance.